 Regardless of the type or way bankruptcy is filed, there are certain debts that are outright non-dischargeable in bankruptcy, and they include child support and alimony.
-It could however, effect the amount of child support and/or alimony if your former spouse seeks modification.
+It could, however, affect the amount of child support and/or alimony if your former spouse seeks a modification.
 Be sure to check with your lawyer to see the best legal options available to you.

 Divorce and bankruptcy can mean a new start for you, your ex, and your families.